jcleira/turbin3-prerequisites/README.md

 ```

 I'm not quite sure I would have suceeded today without the existing knowledge I had about PDAs and IDLs, but I'm glad I did!.

+## Extras
+There are a few more things I could have done to improve the project, but I think I will leave them for another time, I'm happy with the result.

+Those things are:
+- Add a better TS definitions, and make it more composable.
+- Add a better logging system, I'm just using `console.log`.
+- There are many other production code things that are not applicable here, but I could have add linting, testing, CI, etc.